 More than 100,000 streams, creeks and rivers—called tributaries—thread through this watershed.
-Each watershed resident lives within a few miles of one of these local waterways, which act like pipelines that connect our communities to the Bay.
+Each watershed resident lives within a few miles of at least one tributary, which acts like a pipeline that connect our communities to the Bay.

 Each of the streams, creeks and rivers in the Bay watershed has its own watershed, called sub-watersheds, small watersheds or local watersheds.